Safety and rules on Minnesota state water trails

 Plan a safe trip

-• Plan your trip with a map before you leave.
-Tell someone your plans, including put-in and take-out times.
+• Plan your trip with a map and tell someone your plans before you leave, including your expected put-in and take-out times.

 • River levels can affect your speed and trip safety.
 Check conditions before you go.